 REI, Recreational Equipment Inc., "The Co-op" since 1938

 Here is some detail about REI from the company website, where it is stated that REI is the nation's largest consumer cooperative with more than 2 million active members: "In 1938, mountain climbers Lloyd and Mary Anderson joined with 21 fellow Northwest climbers to found Recreational Equipment, Inc. (REI).
 The group structured REI as a consumer cooperative to purchase high-quality ice axes and climbing equipment from Europe because such gear could not be purchased locally.
 The word quickly spread, and soon many other outdoors people joined the co-op.
 As REI grew, so too did the range of outdoor gear available to the co-op members."
-History of Gear readers should note that REI is unique in the History of Gear-- unlike nearly every other classic gear company, it has never been taken over by a Corporation-- remaining true to its roots as a Cooperative.
-I believe they are to be commended for this!
+History of Gear readers should note that REI is unique in the History of Gear-- unlike nearly every other classic gear company, it has never been taken over by a Corporation-- remaining at least partially true to its roots as a Cooperative.

 I will not attempt to summarize REI or provide a comprehensive account of its history.
 Instead, I will focus briefly on the REI of 1957.
 I will also include a snippet about REI's association with "Thaw."
-My hope is to introduce some additional perspective on the story of such much-smaller innovators such as Holubar and GERRY.
+My hope is to introduce some additional perspectives on the story of much-smaller innovators such as Holubar Mountaineering and GERRY Mountain Sports.

 In 1957, Dwight Eisenhower was President of the United States, and there were only a handful of sources for quality backpacking and climbing gear.
-In California, there was only The Ski Hut/Trailwise.
+In California, there was only The Ski Hut/Trailwise, plus the bare beginnings of Stephenson's Warmlite....
 In Colorado, there were only the Boulder twins, Holubar and GERRY.
 In Washington, there was REI Coop on Pike St. (although Eddie Bauer Co. was selling its down-filled jackets and sleeping bags, it was not a source of general backpacking/climbing gear in the same way that REI, Holubar and GERRY were).
+See page bottom for a brief description of some historical REI store locations over the years.

 Two Examples of Key REI products in 1957